 Habaneros are a crucial ingredient for the regional cuisine of the Yucatan Peninsula.
 They are native of that region, though ironically, they are named after the Cuban city of Habana as they were traded there, heavily, centuries ago.
 Most sauces and salsas here in the Yucatan will be habanero based so take it easy on the sauce.

 The Poblano chile is used all over Mexico and is popular both dried and fresh.
 Chiles en nogada, chiles in a walnut sauce with pomegranates the colours of which mimic the Mexican flag.
-Click on the link for the photo below to learn how to make the most authentic Chiles en Nogada.
+Try out Rick Bayless’s recipe for Chiles en Nogada here.

 The Poblano is also used to make Rajas which you see here a lot in empanadas and are also found pickled and used in a multitude of ways.
 Poblanos when fresh are a large dark green, shiny pepper with a fruity, rich flavour that can range from mild to very hot.
 The poblano is not generally used fresh however those purchased fresh are turned into Chile Relleno or other stuffed and cooked dishes.

 Ancho chiles these are dried poblano peppers, and very commonly used in Mexican cuisine.
 They’re brownish-black and wrinkled with a gorgeous fruity aroma.
 The Ancho is a Poblano pepper that has been left to turn red and then dried, some say the flavour is rich and fruity with an overtone of sweet dried plum.

 Pasilla is a chilaca ripened and dried.
 Its flavor is rich but sharp.
 This chile is used toasted or soaked and then blended smooth with other ingredients in cooked sauces or rustic table sauces, which are particularly good with seafood.
 It can also be rehydrated, stuffed and fried.
 It is also by far the most harvested and used chile in the state of Michoacan.
 In some towns you can see some patios covered with mats where hundreds and thousands of Chilacas are being dried in the sun to be turned into Pasillas.